SUNDAY VERSES: ‘Ocean Isle Bridge’ (4/26/2026)

 “Good fences make good neighbors,” / wrote that famous old codger / whose farm produced little more than poesy.

-TIMBERLEY’S MARSH GRASS brings back memories of life on the N.C. coast in the fall.
+TIMBERLEY’S MARSH GRASS in this painting brings back memories of life on the N.C. coast in the fall.

 What did that grandiloquent gomer know — / with his square head — / and the little horse he rode in on, too?

-We need to build some bridges, / is what he should have said, / to get us together or away from each other.
+We need to build some bridges, / is what he should have said, / to get us together or away from one another.

-Mending walls isn’t very sexy, / not like building a big ballroom / or supersized arch signifying nothing.
+Mending fences isn’t very sexy, / not like building a big ballroom / or a supersized arch that signifies nothing.

 But a good bridge is everything — / posts planted firmly in the earth, / holding high a strip of possibility / way, way up in the everlasting sky.